Haute Route guided ski tour

 However, we can organise the mountain rescue insurance for you.
 The cost is 8€ per person per day for EU residents and 12€ per person per day for non-EU residents.
 Details of the insurance cover are different for EU and non-EU residents; please contact us for more information.

 No, you just need a sleeping bag liner.
 All huts are equipped with warm covers but they do not have fresh linen.
-The liner serves as personal linen, it is for hygienic purposes.
-The liner is obligatory on many huts.
+The liner serves as a personal linen, it is for hygienic purposes.

-You will be skiing and hiking in high Alpine environment for about 9h per day for 7 consecutive days.
+High physical fitness is required for this tour.
+You will be skiing and hiking in hight Alpine environment for about 7h per day for 7 consecutive days.
 You have to be fit and strong to complete the day pitches without getting too tired the next day.

 The Haute Route season starts mid March and ends at the beginning of May.
-The huts are closed outside of this time span and the snow conditions / weather are rarely favorable for this trip.
-If you enquire for this trip for a private group, you can chose any dates within this time-frame as long as you place your booking with us by the end of September.
+The huts are closed outside of this time span and the snow conditions / weather are rarely favourable for this trip.
+If you enquire for this trip for a private group, you can chose any dates within this time-frame as long as you place your booking with us by the end of October.
 Check with us for later booking, we may still be able to reserve your places in huts.
-If you wish to book for a group trip, please check the dates we have on our website.
+If you wish to book for a group trip, please check the dates we have on this page.

 You want to have as light gear as possible.
 Modern ski touring skis are light and still perform well in deep and varied snow.
-You want to have skis maximum 95mm under the foot fitted with a low tech bindings.
-You certainly want to take true ski touring boots - light and comfortable.
-If you wish to bring a helmet, bring a light climbing helmet instead of the heavy and hot ski helmet.
+You want to have skis of about 85 – 95mm underfoot width, fitted with a low tech bindings.
+You certainly want to take true ski touring boots – light and comfortable.
+We highly recommend to bring a helmet.
+There are many ski touring specific helmets on the market, which are lighter than regular downhill ski helmet.

 Yes, a search and rescue insurance is obligatory on these trips.
 Contact us if you need help organising this prior your arrival.